wavefrontHQ/docs/pages/doc/csp_area_differences.md

    ![A graphic showing information how to generate API token for a service account or server to server app  for onboarded and original subscriptions.](images/csp-api-token-apps.png)

-## In-Depth Explanation of the Differences by Area
+## In-Depth Explanation of the Functionality Differences

 <table style="width: 100%;">
 <tbody>